-In today’s review, we will be taking a look at what are the table saws and why they may be useful for your woodworking needs.
+Let’s take a look at what table saws are and why they may be useful for your woodworking needs.
 The traditional circular saws have been around for some time and were first designed to cut timber more efficiently.
-Well, the table saws are designed of the concept of a circular saw, mounted onto a usually metal work surface.
+Well, the table saws are designed on the concept of a circular saw, mounted onto a usually metal work surface.
 The blade is then moved up and down to decrease or increase the cut depth.
-The first Table Saw is believed to be patented by Englishman Samuel Miller in the United States in 1777.
+The first table saw is believed to be patented by Englishman Samuel Miller in the United States in 1777.

-The bench top table saw is the most popular type of table saw available today.
+The benchtop table saw is the most popular type available today.
 It is revered for its high power in a portable body that is easy to transport between job sites.
-Unlike saws of the past which were belt driven, modern table saws have a direct drive which delivers more power and is designed to last longer with less motor burn out.
+Unlike saws of the past which were belt-driven, modern table saws have a direct drive that delivers more power and is designed to last longer with less motor burnout.

 Probably most important in the article in comparison to other saws we reviewed in the past, one must be very safe while operating these.

 Tables saws are known to be especially dangerous, as the blade is fully exposed and the user is moving the material to be cut towards the blade.
 As a tip, it is an important rule of thumb only to let the blade protrudes slightly above the material being cut.
 This way, you ensure you’ll only get a slight cut if your hand slips.